 The District maintains records sufficient to detail the history of all procurements.
-These records will include, but are not necessarily limited to the following: rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price (including a cost or price analysis).
+These records will include but are not necessarily limited to the following: rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price (including a cost or price analysis).

-Applicable laws and regulations: 2 C.F.R.
-200.317 - .326
+2 C.F.R.
+200.317 - .326 R.C.
+3313.843 - 3313.846